While this contributing guide is for GitHub employees, all contributions from the community are welcome.

-Components are frequently used visual patterns we've abstracted into a set of convenient styles, that would be otherwise difficult to achieve with utilities and layout objects.
+Components are frequently used visual patterns we've abstracted into a set of convenient styles, that would be otherwise difficult to achieve with utilities.

-Many of the same questions can be applied to objects and utilities, however the purpose of these styles is different:
+Many of the same questions can be applied to utilities, however the purpose of these styles is different:

 It's usually better to open an issue before investing time in spiking out a new pattern.
 This gives the design systems team a heads up and allows other designers to share thoughts.
 Here's an outline of what's helpful to include in a new style issue: